DeSantis praises homeschoolers, launches into a dig at Donald Trump during speech - ExBulletin

 DeSantis praises homeschoolers, launches into a dig at Donald Trump during speech

-Governor Ron DeSantis lashed out at Donald Trump during a speech Friday for daring to suggest the governors’ battle with The Walt Disney Co. was a mistake.
+ORLANDO, Florida Governor Ron DeSantis slammed Donald Trump during a speech Friday for daring to suggest the governors’ battle with The Walt Disney Co. was a mistake.

 The former president had posted on his Truth Social platform recently: DeSanctus is being completely destroyed by Disney.
 His original PR plan failed, so now he’s coming back with a new one in order to save face.
 Disney’s next step will be the announcement that there will be no more money invested in Florida because of the governor.

-DeSantis, during a speech at a convention of homeschooled parents in Orlando, argued that Disney programming presents children with LGBTQ+ content that parents might object to.
+DeSantis, during a speech to a convention of homeschooled parents, argued that Disney programming presents kids with LGBTQ+ content that parents might object to.

 Heck, a lot of those Republicans are out there saying we should give in to Disney and give them corporate welfare.
 Not in my custody.
 That’s not happening, DeSantis said.